 Frequently Asked Questions

-What are content workflows in Hygraph and why are they important?
+What are content workflows in Hygraph and how do they help teams?

-Content workflows in Hygraph help teams manage content creation and approval through a clear, structured process.
-They guide content from draft to publication, ensuring steps like reviews, QA, translations, and asset creation are followed.
+Content workflows in Hygraph guide content through a structured process from draft to publication, helping teams manage creation, review, QA, translation, and asset creation.
 This reduces inconsistent content, increases transparency, and minimizes publishing errors.
-Learn more in the official guide.
+Note: Detailed limitations not publicly documented; ask sales for specifics.

 How does Hygraph handle editing permissions within content workflows?

-When you open a content entry in Hygraph, the system checks if it is assigned to a workflow and whether editing is allowed.
-If editing is not allowed, you access a read-only version but can leave comments and move the entry to the next workflow step if permitted.
-If editing is allowed, you can work on the entry normally.
-The sidebar displays the current workflow step and which roles can work on the entry.
-See details in the documentation.
+When a content entry is assigned to a workflow, Hygraph checks if editing is allowed.
+If not, users access a read-only version but can leave comments or move the entry to the next workflow step if permitted.
+If editing is allowed, users can modify the entry normally.
+The sidebar displays the workflow step and which roles can work on the entry.
+Note: Permissions depend on workflow configuration; consult documentation for specifics.

 What workflow actions are available for content entries in Hygraph?